ugoviti/izsynth/README.md

 Use the **-W** switch to change the output volume of the hardware sound card:

-`script://izsynth -W 90 -t "Can you hear me now?"`
+`izsynth -W 90 -t "Can you hear me now?"`

 If you found the correct audio volume, I suggest to modify the config file, so you don't need to specify the -W switch every time: